datahouseconsulting/mean-demo/README.md

 ===========================================================================================

+1. Using Git (most projects/libraries use git)

-1. Use a package.json
+2. Use a package.json
   Explain the package.json

-2. Config files for different environments ports/urls are hardcoded in the mean-demo - probably better to move those out later on
+3. Config files for different environments ports/urls are hardcoded in the mean-demo - probably better to move those out later on

-3. Bower install bower and how this can be used to manage ur js libraries npm
+4. Bower install bower and how this can be used to manage ur js libraries npm

-4. example of third party library to just pull in - Toastr using bower
+5. example of third party library to just pull in - Toastr using bower